When you buy through our links, we may earn an affiliate commission.

 SPECS

-One of the most interesting features of the UMC202HD is undoubtedly its zero-latency, direct monitoring feature, meaning you can monitor the instruments you're recording in real time and without delay.
+For me, one of the most interesting features of the UMC202HD is undoubtedly its zero-latency, direct monitoring feature, meaning I can monitor the instruments I'm recording in real time and without delay.

 Other great aspects of this powerful choice include the two balanced TRS outputs for multiple monitoring options, two high-quality MIDAS preamps, and the +48V phantom power.